|

 We don’t

-schedule our workshops in some big city and expect people to
+schedule our workshops in some central location and expect people to

 pay travel and per diem costs to come to us.